grospierre/grospierre/README.md

 ---

-*Currently building tools that make endurance athletes smarter, faster, better.*## Hi there 👋
+*Currently building tools that make endurance athletes smarter, faster, better.

 <!--
 **grospierre/grospierre** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.